thomas-kvalnes/rgts/README.md

 environmental parameters, such as temperature, precipitation, wind direction and strength and snow depth.
 Data is available at 1h, 3h and daily intervals depending on the variable of interest.
 Many of the daily variables go back from present to 1957.
+Questions about the data should be directed to NVE, the author only maintains the rgts-package which access the data.

 ## Installation